BUL - Update

 interest.

-Orbis Books and MISSIO/Munich awarded the library a book grant
+Orbis Books and MISSIO/Munich awarded the library a book grant to

-this grant.rant.
+grant.rant.

-Mr. Afif Safieh, Palestinian General Delegate to the United
+Mr. Afif Safieh, Palestinian General Delegate to the United Kingdom

-from his private collection.
+his private collection.
 The books in English, |

 French, and Arabic cover a wide variety of subjects including